Farama-Foundation/Arcade-Learning-Environment/docs/vector-environment.md

 obs, reward, term, trunc, info = envs.step(sequences, gamma=0.99, paddle_strength=1.0)
 ```

 An empty array `np.array([])` skips a rom entirely, returning its last observation with zero reward.
+In this instance, gamma should be 1 for this step.